 Last, but not least, our wonderful hotel

 We stayed in the Hotel Agnes Sorel.
 Here again, we were impressed.
 The hostess was a very nice, friendly person.
 I could tell from my interaction with her and also watching her interaction with the other guests that she took great care to ensure her guests’ comfort and satisfaction.
 It is nice to stay in a family-run hotel that takes pride in their establishment.
-That evening Kathrin and I ordered a bottle of wine and she brought it to us in the hotel’s courtyard along with a selection of snacks.
+That evening Kathrin and I ordered a bottle of wine from one of Chinon’s wineries and she brought it to us in the hotel’s courtyard along with a selection of snacks.
 It made for a pleasant end to the day of sightseeing.